 SHRA Development Finance staff worked closely with the County to identify developers of new permanent supportive housing for mentally ill individuals.
-The No Place Like Home program will bring several million dollars into the County, including the City, for the production of much-needed housing for mentally ill and homeless households.
-The County received NPLH awards for two projects in 2019, one of which is located in the City, and submitted applications for two more in the beginning of 2020, one of which is also located in the City.
-SHRA conducted the application processing in close coordination with County staff who focus on homelessness and behavioral health.
+The Homekey Plus will bring several million dollars into the County, including the City, for the production of much-needed housing for mentally ill and homeless households.
+The County received Homekey awards for six projects , three of which is located in the City, and will be submitting applications for two more in 2025, one of which is also located in the City.
 SHRA also assists households in maintaining stable housing arrangements, reducing their risk of homelessness and improving their access to care through the use of HOPWA funds.
 This is done so through tenant-based rental assistance (TBRA), short-term housing assistance (STRMU), facility-based housing assistance and supportive services.

 On October 25, 2022, the Sacramento County Board of Supervisors approved the acceptance and allocation of HOME-ARP funds by Resolution 2022-0897.
 The American Rescue Plan provides \$5 billion to assist individuals or households who are homeless, at risk of homelessness, and other vulnerable populations, by providing housing, rental assistance, supportive services, and non-congregate shelter, to reduce homelessness and increase housing stability across the country.
 These grant funds will be administered through HUD's HOME Program.
 The City of Sacramento is one of 651 State and local Participating Jurisdictions that qualified for an annual HOME Program allocation for FY 2021 and received HOME-ARP grants.
 The award allocation is a one-time amount of \$9,125,315.
 HUD HOME-ARP Allocation Plan was submitted and approved by HUD.
 Funds were utilized to construct Central Sacramento Studios and Vista Nueva.
 Both Central Sacramento Studios and Vista Nueva have completed construction and fully leased to house formally homeless individuals.